datavorous/GrudgePixel/README.md

 ## License

-GrudgePixel is licensed under the -- License.
+GrudgePixel is licensed under the GPL 3.0 License.
 See [LICENSE](LICENSE) for more information.

 ## Contact

-For support or inquiries, please email us at [your.email@example.com](mailto:your.email@example.com).
+For support or inquiries, please email us at [datavorous@example.com](mailto:696969@example.com).